google/deepvariant/docs/deepvariant-tpu-training-case-study.md

 TensorBoard.
 (You can start a TensorBoard immediately, but you just won't see the metrics summary until later.)

 We can start a TensorBoard to visualize the progress of training better.
-I did this through a Google Cloud Shell from https://console.cloud.google.com , on the top right:
+We did this through a Google Cloud Shell from https://console.cloud.google.com , on the top right:

 ![Shell](images/ActivateShell.png?raw=true "Activate Google Cloud Shell")

-This opens up a terminal at the bottom of the browser page, then I ran:
+This opens up a terminal at the bottom of the browser page, then run:

 ```
 # Change to your OUTPUT_BUCKET from earlier.